Have you ever wondered why most long-distance relationships are failing nowadays?

 Let’s break this down and make it simpler.

 Nah, there is no fun in that.
-Let’s put some extra flavour to it.
+Let’s put some extra flavor to it.

 Suppose she sends you a photo with “a guy” and asks you how she is looking.